 A remote compressor can reduce some of the noise and heat generated by your equipment by moving the refrigeration components outside or to a different room.
 This option is especially valuable if your drop-in cooler will be used in a serving line for the public.

-A drain makes quick work of clearing water from the unit. these are found on all ice well versions and some refrigerated ones.
+A drain makes quick work of clearing water from a drop-in chiiller. these are found on all ice well versions and some refrigerated ones.